 Each university will have its own recognition policies.
 These can range from actively recruiting IB students, to explicitly recognising the IB Diploma in the admissions process, or even counting Diploma scores for course credits or providing scholarship opportunities specifically for IB students.

 The IB Diploma is fully recognised in Georgia and accepted in Armenia, IB schools are also accredited in Azerbaijan and Ukraine, with a number of universities in the region having established official policies to admit IB students to their courses.

 In any case, all students completing the Scholarship Programme at the EaP European School can submit their diplomas to the national authorities in their home country to receive the official equivalence.

 You can visit the school’s website www.eapeuropeanschool.eu, where you will find detailed information about the programme and admissions procedure.
-Also check out the set of FAQs on the scholarship programme for answers to all your questions about the scholarship and what it includes, the IB programme, and everyday life at the school.
 For more information about the International Baccalaureate, visit the International Baccalaureate website www.ibo.org, which includes information about university admissions for IB students.

-But if you want to be inspired, let the students from all six countries guide you through their experience, their hopes and dreams in this video, as well as hearing the personal experience of Constantin from Moldova.
+But if you want to be inspired, let the students from all six countries guide you through their experience and achievements at the school, and discover the opportunities they have gained as a result.

 Interested in the latest news and opportunities?